-Assuming you’re going to be buying a property in the new country, you should go into the process with your eyes wide open.
-Research several neighbourhoods in the country, and find out which of them are expensive and which offer value for money.
+Assuming you’re going to be buying a property in a new country, you should go into the process with your eyes wide open.
+First, research several neighbourhoods in the country, and find out which are expensive and which offer value for money.

 The factors that determine house prices in the UK might not be the same as those that affect prices abroad.
 Start by researching the national housing market, and then move on to local areas.
 By changing your requirements slightly, you might be able to pick up a bargain with great potential for future house price growth.